nea89o/ModDevWiki/docs/https.md

  - [Bazaar Notifier](https://github.com/symt/BazaarNotifier/blob/988b2728538c45aba6ca3f240c3c718b8608fd12/src/main/java/dev/meyi/bn/utilities/Utils.java#L43-L59)
  - and many more...

-The mods listed here only use them for minor requests, but some others out there use them for their updater notifications, potentially allowing attackers to run arbitrary code on their users computer.
+The mods listed here only use them for [non-confidential/non-integral](https://en.wikipedia.org/wiki/CIA_triad) requests, but some others out there use them for their updater notifications, potentially allowing attackers to run arbitrary code on their users computer or other dangerous things.
 If you would like to add or remove from that list, feel free to [make an issue](https://github.com/nea89o/modDevWiki/issues/new?title=[SSL%20Violator%20List]).

 Some mods go even further beyond and not only use those broken trust factories for their own mods request, but also set them as the global default, making the requests done by all other mods also be insecure.